yea107/PracticalMachineLearning_FinalProject/README.md

-# PracticalMachineLearning_FinalProject
+# Prediction Assignment for Practical Machine Learning
-The Prediction Assignment Writeup for Practical Machine Learning on coursera
+The Prediction Assignment Writeup for Practical Machine Learning on coursera.